JackNguyenAKA/via-musio-os/README.md

 $ ./inst_android_gapps.sh
 ```

+this process may take a long time due to downloading opengapps sources.
+Beaware.

 * if it is your first time to unzip the VIA BSP, then make sure that {android_root}/build/envsetup.sh is executable.
 ```
 $ chmod u+x /build/envsetup.sh